 Article Contents

-6 min read
+7 min read

-What is an out of state applicant?
+What is an Out of State Medical School Applicant?

 An out of state applicant, in general, is an applicant that is a resident of a state outside of a medical school's state.
 There are, however, some schools that have agreements with neighboring states that allow students to be classified as “in-state” or “in region”, even if they are not residents of the school's state.
-For example, the UW School of Medicine in Washington is a five-state school, providing 95% of it's available spots to Washington, Wyoming, Alaska, Montana, and Idaho residents.
+For example, the UW School of Medicine in Washington is a five-state school, providing 95% of its available spots to Washington, Wyoming, Alaska, Montana, and Idaho residents.

-Should I study out of state?
+Should I Study Out of State?

 Cost

-Is medical school worth it?
-Is it more expensive to attend medical school as an out of state applicant?
-Well, that depends.
-Medical school tuition fees are much more expensive for out of state students at public medical schools compared with those in state.
-Last year, on average, in state residents paid roughly $37,000 for one year of tuition, fees and health insurance compared with the $62,000 that out of state applicants paid.
 In private medical schools, however, we don't see the same discrepancy in cost.
 In state residents paid approximately $60,000 for one year of tuition, fees, and health insurance.
-Similarly, out of state residents paid on average $62,000, only a $2000 difference.
+Similarly, out of state residents paid on average $62,000, only a $2,000 difference.
 So when determining the expense of attending medical schools as an out of state applicant, it completely depends on whether or not you're applying to a public or a private school.

 Support System

 Medical school is extremely taxing, both mentally and physically and sometimes students underestimate the power of having their support system nearby.
-If your family and friends live in your home state, and you choose to study in a different state, their support will be less readily available than if you lived nearby.
-Of course, connecting to loved ones has never been easier as video chat applications keep getting better, still, it's difficult to beat connecting in person.
+If your family and friends live in your home state, and you choose to study in a different state, your support system will be less readily available than if you lived nearby.
+Of course, connecting to loved ones has never been easier as video chat applications keep getting better.
+Still, it's difficult to beat connecting in person.
 Being farther away also means that you'll have to factor in additional costs to get back home for holidays and events, and in general, you'll likely have to accept the fact that you'll see your family and friends less.
 If the medical school you want to attend is somewhere you've never been before, or a place where you don't have connections, it's possible that you could feel isolated or homesick.
 On the other hand, if you're someone who loves new adventures, enjoys challenges and meeting new people, studying out of state may suit you just fine.

 Admission Statistics